Got a problem with your boiler? Call our emergency number 0345 594 1880

 + Can both an EICR and a PAT be carried out at the same time?

-Gas-elec are able to conveniently carry out both inspections at the same time ensuring the safety of your tenants home environment.
+Gas-elec can conveniently carry out both inspections at the same time ensuring the safety of your tenants’ home environment.

 Electrical Safety